ingresso-group/slate/source/includes/_caching.md

 ## Other caching requirements

-If the above caching does not solve your problem, or if you have other caching requirements, please get in touch! api@ingresso.co.uk
+If the above caching does not solve your problem, or if you have other caching requirements, please get in touch! techsupport@ingresso.co.uk

 Do not go away and implement your own caching system that continuously makes availability requests to Ingresso, without discussing this with us in advance.